 Testing — the app’s bugs get fixed and functionality improved.

-Kotlin developers are the most important participants of planning, development and testing stages: they assess technical possibilities of satisfying client’s requirements, create code, fix discovered bugs and continuously polish the app until the final product is released in stores for the general public.
+Kotlin developers are the most important participants of planning, development and testing prods: they assess technical possibilities of satisfying client’s requirements, create code, fix discovered bugs and continuously polish the app until the final product is released in stores for the general public.

 Kotlin developer requirements